 Here are some tips you should know:

-– If you want to visit Red Hook in Brooklyn the NY Water Taxi will ultimately be the fastest transport if you leave from southern Manhattan.
+– If you want to visit Red Hook in Brooklyn, the NY Water Taxi will ultimately be the fastest transport if you leave southern Manhattan.
 The metro doesn’t go to this neighborhood.
-In fact, you need to take the subway to Downtown Brooklyn and take the bus (with the B57 or B61 lines) afterwards.
+Afterward, you need to take the subway to Downtown Brooklyn and take the bus (with the B57 or B61 lines).

-– You can also take the NYC Ferry, it lands at Red Hook too but at a different landing!
+– You can also take the NYC Ferry.
+It lands at Red Hook but a different landing!

 – To enjoy dazzling views, the NYC Ferry is just awesome.
 Here are the views of Midtown and the Empire State Building, the Chrysler Building and the United Nations.